Stay informed with the

 Dear Mark: Returning from a stay in Florida, I had a balance of points left on my slot club card at the Seminole Hard Rock Casino.
 Can I give the card to a friend who lives in Florida so she can continue using my card?
 What would happen if she wins a jackpot on the slots?
 Delores P.

 The player's club card is probably the most successful marketing tool casinos use worldwide to make sure that gamblers return to yank them handles time and time again.
-Your club card is the key to those complementary goodies that the casino offers.
+Your club card is the key to those complimentary goodies that the casino offers.
 Of course, there can't be any giveaways if Delores isn't playing and her card is not inserted.

 That's why it's recommended that every time you play slots or video poker, you should use your card so that the casino can track your coin-in play so you can earn points to justify comps.
 The greater the coin-in, the more compensation the casino is willing to part with.